eyesight-pgs/notes/ssh.md

 ssh-keygen -o

-# generating new SSH key pair for github for Windows
+# generating new SSH key pair for github for Windows & linux

 ssh-keygen -t ed25519 -C "your_email@example.com"

-## check is agent is running
+## check if agent is running

 eval $(ssh-agent -s)